syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

 ## Z-Order commands

-Z – Order commands are used to visually arrange the selected objects such as Nodes and Connectors on the diagram page with its Z-order values.
+Z – Order commands are used to visually arrange the selected objects such as Nodes, Connectors and Groups on the diagram page with its Z-order values.

 ### BringToFront

-The BringToFront command is used to visually brings the selected element to the front over all other overlapped elements.
+The [BringToFront](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_BringToFront) command is used to visually brings the selected element to the front over all other overlapped elements.

 The following code illustrates how to execute the BringToFront command.